 It is difficult to imagine the transport sector of Azerbaijan without maritime field.
 Maritime transport, which has historically been developed, has maintained its significance at all times.
 After independence, especially in the modern times, the regulation of maritime transport in our republic acquires particular importance.
 The State Maritime Administration, functioning as the central executive body in the implementation of this important process, was established in accordance with a Presidential Decree No.1271 dated 6 February 2006.

-Decree of the President of the Republic of Azerbaijan dated January 12, 2018 “On some measures to improve the management in the field of transport, communications and high technologies in the Republic of Azerbaijan”, the Administration was included in the structure of the Ministry of Transport, Communications and High Technologies of the Republic of Azerbaijan as the State Maritime Agency under the ministry.
+By Decree #1785 of the President of the Republic of Azerbaijan dated January 12, 2018 “On some measures to improve the management in the field of transport, communications and high technologies in the Republic of Azerbaijan”, the Administration was included in the structure of the Ministry of Transport, Communications and High Technologies of the Republic of Azerbaijan as the State Maritime Agency under the ministry.

-The Navigation Safety Center is operating under the State Maritime Agency.
-According to the regulations approved by Decree No.164 of the Cabinet of Ministers dated May 23, 2014, the functions of the Center include organization of navigation safety system, control of vessels traffic, implementation of inspection of ships, provision of pilotage service, long range tracking and other functions related to navigation safety in port area and in territorial waters and port areas of the Republic of Azerbaijan.
+The public entity Navigation Safety Center is operating under the State Maritime Agency.
+The functions of the Center include organization of navigation safety system, vessel traffic control, carrying out vessel inspection, provision of pilotage service, remote vessel tracking and other functions related to navigation safety in territorial waters and port areas of the Republic of Azerbaijan.